Tour riêng

 Vé di động

-Our shop will be a handmade soba restaurant famous in Sapporo.
+This will be a real handmade soba restaurant with a history of over 10 years in Sapporo.

 We want you to enjoy the traditional Japanese food, soba-noodle making experience, which has been going on since the Edo period (1600)!